Beola0/JUNO_SensitivityStudy/README.md

 # Sensitivity study to the neutrino mass hierarchy in the JUNO experiment

+The aim of this study is to determine the sensitivity to the determination of the neutrino mass hierarchy in the JUNO experiment.

-This repository contains the codes to reproduce the antineutrino spectrum as seen by the JUNO experiment.
+First, it is necessary to reproduce the oscillated antineutrino spectrum as seen by the JUNO experiment.
+This is done in the AntineutrinoSpectrum directory, see below for details.

+Secondly, the sensitivity study will be performed through a chi-squared analysis.
+Codes will be uploaded once ready.

 ## How to run the codes